davenquinn/xenoliths/paper/text/chapters/02-methods.md

 emphasis on volumetrically minor polyphase peridotite xenoliths.
 Xenolith samples
 were 5-10 cm diameter friable peridotites with medium (200 µm -- 1 mm)
 grains.
-Several samples of the host basalt and dunite cumulates were collected as well.
+However, several samples of the host basalt and dunite cumulates were collected to establish context for the xenoliths.

 ## Eruptive age